DinoChiesa/ApigeeEdge-Java-Hashcash/bundle/Readme.md

    of this information just for demonstration purposes.

 ## Support

-This callout is open-source software, and is not a supported part of Apigee Edge.
-If you need assistance, you can try inquiring on
+This callout is open-source software, and is not a supported part of Apigee If you need assistance, you can try inquiring on
 [The Apigee Community Site](https://community.apigee.com).
 There is no service-level guarantee for responses to inquiries regarding this callout.